 With beautiful and unique flowers, the Burflower tree can be a great addition to your large garden.
 Here are all the details on How to Grow Kadamba Tree.

 Indigenous to Asian countries, Kadamba is a tropical, evergreen tree with upright growth and spreading branches.
-It is an ornamental and medicinal tree that can grow up to 45 meters once it establishes well.
+It is an ornamental and medicinal tree that can grow up to 30-60 feet once it establishes well.
 The tree features glossy, opposite green leaves, with globe-shaped flowers coming in clusters during rainy seasons.
 This yellow-orange inflorescence gives out a pleasant fragrance, attracting pollinators.
-It also finds extensive uses in perfumery, and decorating women’s coiffures.
+Kadamba Tree also has extensive uses in perfumery and decorating women’s coiffures.
 It also bears edible and slightly acidic fruits.
 Let’s have a look at How to Grow Kadamba Tree!

 Botanical Name: Neolamarckia cadamba